 Despite these massive monthly drops in SSD beneficiaries, the SSA does approve new applicants during these periods, too.
 Here’s how many new claimants qualified for benefits in June 2021:

 - 46,402 disabled workers (24,539 men and 21,863 women)

 - 2,095 spousal beneficiaries (259 husbands and 1,836 wives)

 - 16,778 children of disabled workers (including 1,145 disabled kids)

 Once you add these numbers up with this month’s losses, it shows 126,275 people stopped getting benefits since May.
 These 65,275 newly approved SSD claimants simply helped narrow that gap.

 June 2021 SSD Benefits Statistics: Looking Deeper at the Monetary Stats

 Pay amounts in the June 2021 SSD benefits statistics report rose for all groups except children of disabled workers.
-Average payments for that beneficiary category fell $.87 between May and June.
+Average payments for that beneficiary category fell $.87 since May’s report came out.
 SSD benefits for disabled workers rose $.25 since May, while average payments to spouses increased $.16 this month.
 Overall, the average SSD payment nationwide increased $2.50 in June compared to last month: